zoom2ashish/ai-llm-examples/README.md

 ---

-This analogy helps simplify complex AI concepts into something anyone can understand.
-Let me know if you'd like illustrations or flow diagrams added!
+Hope this analogy helps simplify complex AI concepts into something anyone can understand.